-The draft Municipal Plan was released by Council for public display following a Council meeting on 15 May, with the last day for submission being 6 June 2019.
+The draft Municipal Plan will be released by Council for public display following a Council meeting on 15 May, with the last day for submission being 6 June 2019.

-All submissions were reviewed at Council Meetings on 26 June and 3 July 2019.
-The Municipal Plan 2019-20 was adopted by Council, along with the Rates Declaration and Annual Budget, at a Special Council Meeting on 10 July 2019.
+All submissions will be reviewed at a Council Meeting at the end of June 2019.
+Once any changes have been incorporated, the Municipal Plan 2019-20 will be adopted by Council, along with the Rates Declaration and Annual Budget, at a Meeting before the end of July 2019.

-Accessing the 2019-20 Litchfield Council Municipal Plan
+Accessing the draft Municipal Plan